denisecase/datafun-01-spec/README.md

 """
 ```

-### 6. Define Byline String
+### 6. Define Byline String ⭐

-Create a multiline string to display your formatted information.
+Create a multiline string named **byline** to display your formatted information.
+We'll use this byline in a future project.
 For example:

 ```python
 byline: str = f"""